Do Go On - 373 - The Star Wars Holiday Special

 Pyramid Hill.

-When I was a kid, I lived near Bort in Charlton,
+When I was a kid, I lived.

-was in the nursing home at Pyramid Hill.
+roots there because my grandmother was in the nursing home at Pyramid Hill oh right there you go

-is that he was the first to bring VB to Charlton.
-Everyone drankbourne there and he'd uh he'd grown up in melbourne
+his many of course is that he was the first to bring VB to Charlton

-And, yeah, he got a slab brought up and it went off like wildfire.
+And yeah, he got a slab brought up and it went off like wildfire.

-Only if people liked drinking wildfire.
+Only if people like drinking wildfire.

-You're not Paul Stuart's son, the man who brought VB to Charlton.
+the man who brought VB to Charlton?

 Or is that a story that isn't really true?